Astrobiologist Salary and Career Into a New Frontier

-Some areas have extremely high or low temperatures, some are consumed by radiation or extreme pressure, while others have poor nutrient content.
+Some areas on earth have extremely high or low temperatures.
+Some are consumed by radiation or extreme pressure.
+Still, others have poor nutrient content.
 They resemble the closest thing we have to space.
-We’d call all these places horribly inhospitable.
+Humans call all these places horribly inhospitable.
 Even with our modern comforts and technology, we could not survive here.

-Although we are incapable of surviving in these locations, they are far from barren; life does occur.
-Microbes have adapted to live in the harshest conditions; we call these microbes 'extremophiles' (lovers of the extreme).
+Yet these locations are far from barren; life does occur.
+Microbes have adapted to live in the harshest conditions; we call these microbes 'extremophiles'.
+This means they are lovers of the extreme.

-Astrobiologist can use these locations and their microbial inhabitants to help answer existential questions including:
+Astrobiologist can use these extreme environments and their microbial inhabitants to help answer existential questions including:

 Are we alone in the universe?

 To answer this question, astromicrobologists work at analyzing samples from space looking for any presence of life.

 How does life evolve?

 In our own universe, there are many gaps in our understanding of evolution, particularly concerning the beginning of life.
 However, by studying extremophiles in their extreme environments, we can not only better understand how life evolved on our own planet but how life could evolve on another planet.

 What is life?
 Is it Universal?

 This is a tricky question and one debated in a number of scientific disciplines.
 All science and microbial knowledge stem from what we learned in the past.
 How life formed here may not be how it forms elsewhere.
 The building blocks of our understanding of life may not be universal.
 Our definition of life is always changing as we learn more about the world(s) around us.
 Atmosphere, temperature, conditions all affect how life may form.